Carlocktography/QGIS-ESRI-Converted-Palettes/README.md

 ## FOLDER CONTENTS:
 UNREADABLE - Contains style files which did not contain any color palettes and generated empty GPL files.

-These QGIS GPL files are being shared as-is for those who wish to have more symbology or more ESRI-like symbology in QGIS.
-Download and use them as you wish, but I make no guarantee of any kind on your use of the files.
+These QGIS files are being shared as-is for those who wish to have more symbology or more ESRI-like symbology in QGIS.
+Download and use them as you wish.